azomDev/pen/README.md

 - Simple command interface for streamlined usage.

 ## Installation
-Currently, this software supports only Linux environments.
-Windows and macOS are not supported at this time.
-However, macOS support is under development and will be available soon.
+Currently, this software supports only Linux and macOS environments.
+Windows is not supported at this time.

-Supported Shells:
+Requirements:
+- sh (does not need to be the default shell)
+- curl
-- Bash
+- tar
-- Zsh
+- make

 ### Fast Install
 Run this in your terminal: